MonoScale: Scaling Multi-Agent System with Monotonic Improvement: Introduction

 We systematically evaluate the sequential expansion process of open multi-agent systems on the GAIA \cite{mialon2023gaiabenchmarkgeneralai} validation set and the multiple-choice subset of Humanity's Last Exam \cite{phan2025humanity}.
 We compare: (i) naive scale-up: using a Qwen-3-30B-A3B-Instruct router, which simply adds more agents without task customization or memory updates; results show that performance not only fails to improve, but instead exhibits a clear collapse as the number of agents continues to grow; (ii) multi-agent systems with SOTA models as routers (e.g., GPT-5); and (iii) our expansion-aware protocol, which includes customized familiarization tasks and natural-language memory updates.
 Our results demonstrate that this approach substantially reduces the risk of post-expansion performance collapse and yields more stable, sustained improvements across multiple onboarding rounds.
 Notably, with task customization and memory, the Qwen-3-30B-A3B-Instruct router benefits from scaling up the agent pool and can even outperform the ``strong-router + fixed agent pool" baseline, indicating that adaptive router updates—rather than backbone strength alone—are crucial for robust MAS scaling.
 In addition, we further evaluate robustness under a noisy agent pool setting, i.e., the pool contains malfunctioning agents, and compare our method against strong-router baselines: even the strongest model (Gemini-3-pro) can suffer a performance collapse when faced with a noise-heavy agent pool, whereas our method remains stable and maintains MAS performance even under such noise.

-\paragraph{Contributions.} Our main contributions are three-fold: \begin{itemize} \item \textbf{Problem formalization:} we formally define MAS scaling under sequential expansion, and introduce a unified model and notation for analyzing cold-start-induced performance collapse. \item \textbf{Method and protocol:} we propose an expansion-aware task customization (data synthesis) strategy and a router update protocol that actively elicits evidence about each newly added agent's profile, and updates the router via auditable, controllable, and rollbackable natural-language memory editing. \item \textbf{Theoretical guarantee:} under a contextual bandit formulation, we prove that our trust-region memory optimization yields a monotonic non-decreasing performance guarantee during scaling, providing a verifiable lower-bound safety property for open MAS expansion. \end{itemize}
+\paragraph{Contributions.} Our main contributions are three-fold: \begin{itemize} \item \textbf{Problem formalization:} we formally define MAS scaling under sequential expansion, and introduce a unified model and notation for analyzing cold-start-induced performance collapse. \item \textbf{Method and protocol:} we propose an expansion-aware task customization (data synthesis) strategy and a router update protocol that actively elicits evidence about each newly added agent's profile, and updates the router via auditable, controllable, and rollbackable natural-language memory editing. \item \textbf{Theoretical guarantee:} under a contextual bandit formulation, we prove that, under a non-interfering expansion assumption, our trust-region memory optimization yields a monotonic non-decreasing performance guarantee during scaling, providing a verifiable conditional lower-bound for open MAS expansion. \end{itemize}